Box Hill House: History

-Samuel Terry arrived in the colony of New South Wales as a convict in 1801 and amassed a fortune through banking and property interests.
+Samuel Terry (1776-1838) arrived in the colony of New South Wales as a convict in 1801 and amassed a fortune through banking and property interests.
 At one stage he was the richest man in the colony and a co-founder of the Bank of New South Wales.

 The 1700 acre Box Hill estate, a property on the north-eastern side of Windsor Road from Rouse Hill, was granted to Robert Fitz in 1816.

 On the nearby Rouse Hill estate, Richard Rouse built Rouse Hill House from 1813 to 1820 using convict labour.

 In 1819 the Box Hill estate was transferred to Samuel Terry (the "Botany Bay Rothschild") after Fitz fell into financial difficulties.
 Terry used Box Hill estate as his country seat.
 His estate was noted in the General Post Office Directory of 1832 (p.
 73) as a "country seat".

 At the time of the transfer the estate included an adjoining 530 acre paddock fenced with a five rail fence.

 Eleanor Rouse (1813–98) of nearby Rouse Hill estate, married John Terry, son of Samuel Terry in 1831.
 They made their home at Box Hill and the proximity of the two properties was to lead to further links between the two families.
 It is thought that Richard Rouse built the stables at Box Hill for his daughter Eleanor, although documentary evidence of this appears scarce.

 Samuel Terry died in 1838 and the bulk of his property was left to his son, Edward Terry.
 However John Terry retained control of Box Hill.
 The estate was considerably enlarged in 1839 with acquisition of a nearby 1000 acre property, Copenhagen, from the family of former Governor, William Bligh.

 John Terry died, aged 31, in a fall from a horse in November 1842 leaving three sons, Samuel Henry, Richard Rouse and Edward.
 Box Hill was passed on to Samuel Henry Terry.
-IT was during this period that wheat was grown at Box Hill and Samuel Terry's foreman was Charles Hynds, an English yeoman who lived on the estate for about 50 years and was forbear to the Hynds family in the area.
+IT was during this period that wheat was grown at Box Hill and Samuel Terry's foreman was Charles Hynds, an English yeoman who lived on the estate for about 50 years and was forebear of the Hynds family in the area.

 An adjoining property of 150 acre on Windsor Road, Mount Jamison, owned by James Connor, was offered for sale in 1842.
 The property description gives valuable insight into the spatial organisation of the homesteads of the area, having a verandah cottage of five rooms with fenced 1/2 acre garden and orchard in front; men's huts and other outbuildings; a two-room slab building for the overseer; large shed for storing grain; and a chain of ponds supplying water.

 In 1856 Eleanor married Major Wingate and became known (to the Rouses) as "Aunt Wingate" at Rouse Hill, and "Grandma Wingate" at Box Hill.
 Major Wingate died in 1869 and Grandma Wingate lived on for nearly 30 years at Percy Lodge, Potts Point.